 If you have solid wall insulation, see our separate guide for information on solid wall insulation.

 Both types should be installed by a professional installer.

 Cavity-wall insulation is injected through the outer wall of your home into the space between the inner and outer leaves of brickwork that make up cavity walls.

 It’s cost effective – it costs between £330 and £720 depending on the size of your home.
 Cavity-wall insulation should pay for itself in four years or less through the savings you’ll make on your heating bills.

 When Which? investigated cavity-wall insulation sales practices in 2011, we uncovered some concerns about assessments, price differences and poor advice.
 You can watch our undercover video by clicking cavity-wall insulation damp problems.

 To make sure you’re paying the right price for insulation and getting the right advice, see cavity-wall insulation installation.

 People with cavity wall insulation that is defined as ‘hard to treat’ can benefit from subsidy under the Energy Company Obligation.

 ‘Hard to treat’ means walls that are not straightforward to fill because, for example, they need remedial work or have been already partially filled.

-Our guide on insulation grants has more information on which grants are available and how to apply.
+For more information on which grants are available and how to apply, see our guide on insulation grants.